Arkanosis/awesome-aoe2/README.md

 # Programs

 * [CaptureAge](https://captureage.com/): spectating client with a custom overlay to display statistics not available in the game
+* [AoE Match Data Provider](https://github.com/FIFOFridge/AOEMatchDataProvider): realtime match data tracking overlay providing ELO and more about your current teammates and opponents
 * [Wololo Downgrader](https://cyanide-aoe2.github.io/wololo-downgrader/): downgrade AoE2 to be able to watch recorded games created with previous patches

 # Mods